tokio-rs/tokio-rfcs/rfc.md

 authors implementing protocols, which is in theory a pretty small number of people!
 Instead though the implementation and workings of `tokio-proto` threw many newcomers for a spin as they struggled to understand how `tokio-proto` solved their problem.
-It's our intention that with this RFC the `tokio-proto` and `tokio-service` crates are effectively deprecated.
-This will provide a strong signal that users and newcomers should be entering at a different point of the stack.
+It's our intention that with this RFC the functionality provided by the `tokio-proto` and `tokio-service` crates are effectively moved elsewhere in the ecosystem.
+In other words, the "Tokio project" as a term should not invoke thoughts of `tokio-proto` or `tokio-service` as they are today, but be more solely focused around `tokio-core`.

 Anecdotally we've had more success with the `tokio-core` crate being easier to pick up and not as complicated, but it's not without its own problems.
 The